dunamismax/dunamismax/README.md

 ### Support My Work

-If you find my work on **The Go-Minimal Stack** valuable, consider supporting me.
+If you find my work on this stack valuable, consider supporting me.
 It helps me dedicate more time to creating and maintaining open-source projects.

 <p align="center">
   <a href="https://coff.ee/dunamismax" target="_blank">